 I only have that nine inches of space and I need something that’s not too tall or that’s going to interfere with the use of the remote controls, but at the same time, it’s something that will cover up those plugs and cords that I don’t like to look at.

 I hope you have some great ideas for what I can do to make my mantel look beautiful all year long and not just at the holidays.
 I look forward to hearing your ideas and thank you so much.

 Why have a TV above your mantel?

-Like Tara, many people don’t have much of a choice because the fireplace is the focal point in the room and the only place that you can arrange furniture around logically.
-Newer homes even come with the wiring in place above the mantel so that’s really your only option for where to place your TV.
-Some people choose it, because that’s where the family tends to gather.
+Like Tara, many people have little choice because the fireplace is the focal point in the room and the only place that you can arrange furniture around logically.
+Newer homes even come with the wiring in place above the mantel, so that’s really your only option for where to place your TV.
+Some people choose it, because that’s where the family gathers.

 Interestingly, I guess my own home technically falls into that second category.
 Our own family room wasn’t originally set up this way, and we went to great lengths to put the TV there.
 And when I say “we” what I mean is my husband Mack went through great lengths.
 I lost the battle.
 I honestly don’t watch TV and I was completely fine with not having one at all in order to avoid this decorating dilemma.
 But it was important to him and my kids, so I assisted as he rerouted cables through the wall, put in a new outlet, researched remote DVD receivers, you name it.

 After it was up on the wall, I wasn’t super thrilled.
 It was a giant black box above our mantel.
 Then, when we worked super hard to update our fireplace and add built-ins, I was even less thrilled by the giant box.